Tony Lo Bianco: Career

-Lo Bianco first portrayed the larger-than-life mayor of New York City Fiorello H. La Guardia (mayor from 1933–45) in the one-man show Hizzoner!, written in 1984 by Paul Shyre.
+Lo Bianco first portrayed the larger-than-life mayor of New York City from 1933 to 1945, Fiorello H. La Guardia, in the one-man show Hizzoner!, written in 1984 by Paul Shyre.
 Lo Bianco won a local Daytime Emmy Award for the WNET Public Television version of the play, which was filmed at the Empire State Institute for the Performing Arts in Albany.
-The play was subsequently staged on Broadway in 1989, where it ran for 12 performances.
-Lo Bianco appeared in several independent films in the 1990s, and in 1995 appeared as Jimmy Jacobs in the HBO biographical film Tyson, followed by a minor role in Nixon, directed by Oliver Stone.
+The play was subsequently staged on Broadway in 1989, where it ran for just 12 performances.
+Lo Bianco appeared in several independent films in the 1990s: in 1995 as Jimmy Jacobs in the HBO biographical film Tyson, in 1996 as Briggs in Sworn to Justice with Cynthia Rothrock.
+He had a minor role in Nixon, directed by Oliver Stone.

 Lo Bianco continued his work on the life of LaGuardia in a revised revival of the play in 2008, titled LaGuardia.
-His third incantation of the mayor's life that had a limited run off Broadway in October 2012, titled The Little Flower.
-Lo Bianco has rewritten the play several times, which he purchased from Shyre's estate, and he views it as "a vehicle to express my concerns for the public and the political mess that we're in, which we continue to be in I think, and try to relate answers to failure."
-He performed it in Moscow shortly before the fall of the Soviet Union, and in 2015 was scheduled to perform it in Italy.
+His third incarnation of the mayor's life had a limited run off-Broadway in October 2012, titled The Little Flower.
+Lo Bianco purchased the rights to the play from the estate of Paul Shyre and rewrote it a few times.
+He viewed the play as "a vehicle to express my concerns for the public and political mess that we're in, which we continue to be in, I think, and try to relate answers to failure."
+He performed it in Moscow in 1991 shortly before the fall of the Soviet Union, and in 2015 he was scheduled to perform it in Italy.
 The show was staged at LaGuardia Community College in May 2015.

 A New York Times profile in 2015 reported that Lo Bianco was at work on a one-man show playing himself and a film script about his early life.

 Personal life

 Lo Bianco was previously the national spokesperson for the Order Sons of Italy in America.
-His humanitarian efforts have earned multiple awards, including Man of the Year for Outstanding Contributions to the Italian-American Community from the Police Society of New Jersey; a Man of the Year Award from the State of New Jersey Senate; a Lifetime Entertainment Award from the Columbus Day Parade Committee; the 1997 Golden Lion Award; Humanitarian Award of the Boys' Town of Italy.
+His humanitarian efforts earned multiple awards, including Man of the Year for Outstanding Contributions to the Italian-American Community from the Police Society of New Jersey; a Man of the Year Award from the State of New Jersey Senate; a Lifetime Entertainment Award from the Columbus Day Parade Committee; the 1997 Golden Lion Award; and a Humanitarian Award of the Boys' Town of Italy.

 Lo Bianco was married from 1964 until 1984 to Dora Landey.
 They had three daughters.
 He was married to Elizabeth Fitzpatrick from 2002 until 2008.
-He married his current wife, Alyse Best Muldoon, in June 2015.
+He was then married to Alyse Best Muldoon since June 2015 until his death.

+Lo Bianco was an avid cat lover and owned a Siamese cat named Simone, as well as various horses and dogs.
+Later in his life, when his psychiatrist asked him to imagine the most relaxing thing he could think of, Lo Bianco imagined a cat sitting on his wife Alyse's lap.

+Death

+Lo Bianco died as a result of prostate cancer at his farm in Poolesville, Maryland, on June 11, 2024, at the age of 87.